Skip to Content

 Radnor Lake

-With sparkling waters that lap sandy shores and jagged rocks, it’s actually considered a Class II Natural Area because of its beautiful, rugged scenery that’s protected from commercial development.
+With sparkling waters that lap sandy shores and jagged rocks, Radnor Lake is considered a Class II Natural Area because of its beautiful, rugged scenery that’s protected from commercial development.

 Activities at Radnor Lake are mostly centered around sightseeing.